Chinatown exploring the vibrant heart of London

 East Asian flavoured icecream is the star at Yolkin.
 The macarons here enclose creamy to die for slabs of mouthwateringly flavoured icecream.

 Inside this beautiful shop row upon row of these “icecream macarons” call to you in flavours including Mango, Snickers, Lychee and Earl Grey.
-Yolkin is also now producing a line of vegan ice creams including a pandan and coconut options or chose a vegan Mango Mochi or Matcha Oreo ice cream.
+Yolkin is also now producing a line of vegan ice creams including pandan and coconut options or chose a vegan Mango Mochi or Matcha Oreo ice cream.

 Yunique Tea | Bubble Tea